-Samsung’s UN65MU8000 is part of the companies mid-tier line of televisions for 2017.
-The MU8000 is classified as a premium model, and replaces last year’s premium SUHD KS8000 model.
+Samsung’s UN65MU8000 is part of the company’s mid-tier line of televisions for 2017.
+The MU8000 is classified as a premium model and replaces last year’s premium SUHD KS8000 model.
 However, the MU8000 is not in the SUHD class which was last year’s top-tier lineup, and has been replaced with the new QLED displays.

 With that said, I expected some performance differences between the MU8000 and the KS8000.
 More on this later.

 The MU8000 is available in 49″, 55″, 65″ and 75″ screen sizes.
-This review can be applied to all screen size, as they should have very similar picture quality.
+This review can be applied to all screen sizes, as they should have a very similar picture quality.
 For more info on the MU series click here.

-The MU8000’s build quality is quite nice and transforms to a beautifully designed television display.
-The bezel is very thin and features a black boarder that surrounds the screen and is highlighted with a razor thin silver accent trim.
-The screen finish is semi-matte, and is illuminated with edge-lit LED backlighting.
+The MU8000’s build quality is quite nice and transforms into a beautifully designed television display.
+The bezel is very thin and features a black border that surrounds the screen and is highlighted with a razor-thin silver accent trim.
+The screen finish is semi-matte and is illuminated with edge-lit LED backlighting.